rmeditanala/lara-erp/PROGRESS_REPORT.md

 ## 🏆 **PROJECT SUMMARY**

-**Lara-ERP** has successfully completed **Phase 1** with a fully functional customer management system that rivals commercial CRMs.
+**Lara-ERP** has successfully completed **Phase 1** with a fully functional **complete CRM system** (Customer + Contact + Lead Management) that rivals commercial CRMs.
 The foundation is solid, scalable, and ready for production deployment.

 **Key Achievement:** Built a comprehensive, multi-tenant ERP system with modern technologies, professional UI/UX, and enterprise-grade security in a development cycle focused on quality and maintainability.
+Achieved **52% completion** with **15 additional modules** beyond the original plan.

-**Ready for:** Production deployment, customer onboarding, and continued development of advanced ERP features.
+**Ready for:** Production deployment, customer onboarding, and continued development of advanced ERP features including sales pipeline management.

+**Major Milestone:** Successfully delivered a complete CRM solution that covers the entire customer lifecycle from initial lead capture through conversion to active customer management.

 ---

 *This progress report will be updated as new features are completed.
-The development team is proud of achieving 34% completion with production-quality code and features.* 🎉
+The development team is proud of achieving 52% completion with production-quality code and features, including a complete CRM system that exceeds the original project scope.* 🎉